Ex-PM elected Algeria's new president, to protesters' dismay

 Former minister Abdelkader Bengrina came in second in Thursday's vote with 17%, with former Prime Minister Ali Benflis third with 10%.

-Tebboune endured insults and protests during the 22-day campaign and he canceled his final rally in the capital, Algiers.
-Thousands of protesters took to the streets on election day chanting “No to elections of shame” and “Generals in the garbage."
-Algerian media reported numerous arrests.

-The president-elect has already suffered setbacks.
-The man in charge of his campaign financing, Omar Alilat, has been jailed on corruption charges.
+The president-elect, who endured insults and protests during the 22-day campaign, has already suffered setbacks.
+The man in charge of Tebboune's campaign financing, Omar Alilat, has been jailed on corruption charges.
 And Tebboune's son will be questioned Dec.
 5 in a drug case, according to Algeria’s national television.

 Tebboune during his campaign tried to put forward an image of a man who went after oligarchs in Said Bouteflika’s circle, but he had a hard time making voters forget his ties to the Bouteflika clan.